 - Confirm the existence of clients through face-to-face meetings and phone calls

-The Loan Portfolio Audit is performed with a combination of a desk review and field visit to clients and the FI’s branches.
+The LPA is performed with a combination of a desk review and field visit to clients and the FI’s branches.
 The final report provides a clear overview of the FI’s portfolio quality and structure, in depth evaluation of the credit process and complete list of compliance gaps identified and related guidance remarks for improvement.